-State Exit Certificate Comment Minimum age comment Moved, Known to be Continuing SEA Comments Moved, Known to be Continuing LEA Comments Washington Washington's count of "Moved, Known to be Continuing" indicates that the student has one of the following: (1) a confirmed transfer out of the enrolled school to attend another school within that district; or (2) a confirmed transfer out of the enrolled school and district to attend another school within the State of Washington; or (3) a confirmed transfer out of the enrolled school and district to attend a school in another state.
-Washington's count of "Moved, Known to be Continuing" indicates that the student has one of the following: (1) a confirmed transfer out of the enrolled school to attend another school within that district; or (2) a confirmed transfer out of the enrolled school and district to attend another school within the State of Washington; or (3) a confirmed transfer out of the enrolled school and district to attend a school in another state.
+State Exit Certificate Comment Minimum age comment Moved, Known to be Continuing SEA Comments Moved, Known to be Continuing LEA Comments Washington Washington's count of "Moved, Known to be Continuing" indicates that the student has one of the following: (1) a confirmed transfer out of the enrolled school to attend another school within that district; or (2) a confirmed transfer out of the enrolled school and district to attend another school within the State of Washington; or (3) a confirmed transfer out of the enrolled school and district to attend and district to attend a school in another state.
+Washington's count of "Moved, Known to be Continuing" indicates that the student has one of the following: (1) a confirmed transfer out of the enrolled school to attend another school within that district; or (2) a confirmed transfer out of the enrolled school and district to attend another school within the State of Washington; or (3) a confirmed transfer out of the enrolled school and district to attend and district to attend and district to attend and district to attend a school in another state.
 West Virginia However, regarding minimum dropout age, WV state law precludes students who are 14 to 16 years old from dropping out of school.
 Moreover, West Virginia Code was revised in 2012 to raise the dropout age to 17 with freshman cohort class entering high school in SY 2011-2012.